ernpotter/mailchimp-des3/README.md

-# Mailchimp ETL Pipeline
+# Mailchimp ELT Pipeline

 ## 📬 Overview

-A simple Python ETL pipeline that:
+A simple Python ELT pipeline that:

 - Extracts email campaign and activity data from the Mailchimp API
 - Stores the JSON files in a structured local folder (`data/email_activity/`, `data/campaigns/`)